Submit a request

-The Shading question provides a visual representation of functions and calculations, including fractions and ratios.
-Authors are able to format a set of cells, which are shaded by the student as their response.
+The Shading Question provides a visual representation of functions and calculations, including fractions and ratios.
+Authors are able to format a set of cells, which are shaded by the learner as their response.

 Figure 2: Creating a grid.

-Authors are also able to shade out some of the cells: they will appear highlighted when the student sees the question.
+Authors are also able to shade out some of the cells: they will appear highlighted when the learner sees the Question.
 For this go to the Shade cells section and shade the cells on this grid as shown in Figure 3.

 Figure 3: Author shaded cells.

-Note that students will be able to deselect author shaded cells.
+Note that learners will be able to deselect author shaded cells.
 You can, however, prevent this by enabling Lock shaded cells.

 You can also make an image appear when the user clicks on a cell.
 Upload an image you want to use into the Shading image field.